Why is it critical to have a fast WordPress site?

 Our WordPress Performance Analysis includes:

-- Testing load times of key pages to get a baseline for performance and identify specific issues
+- Testing load times to get a baseline for performance – both actionable metrics and best-practices conformity

 - Identifying issues with site resources on the server (scripts, stylesheets, images)